scalacenter/scalafix/website/src/main/tut/docs/rules/NoInfer.md

 - `AnyVal`
 - `Product`

-To signal when inferring specific types not in the default, something like the below can be created:
+It's possible to configure which types should not be inferred.
+In .scalafix.conf:

 ```scala
 NoInfer.symbols = [